 - shower and toilet blocks

-- areas for preparing food and for washing up
+- areas for preparing food and for washing dishes

-- chemical disposal facilities for caravans and perhaps for motorhomes.
+- chemical disposal facilities for caravans and perhaps also for motorhomes.

 Plus: Some parks have leisure facilities e.g. swimming pool, games room, bar and restaurant, and entertainment for the family.